memotux/nuxt-quasar/README.md

 # Quasar for Nuxt

 This Nuxt module expose UI Components and Utils (Composables, Directives and Plugins) from Quasar Framework UI to Nuxt.
-This is done by using `quasar-vite-plugin`.
-For this reason this module only can be use on Nuxt with Vite: `nuxt ^3.0.0-rc.2`.
+This module only can be use on Nuxt with Vite: `nuxt ^3.0.0-rc.2`.

 ## Pros

-- Quasar SSR on Nuxt.
+- Nuxt SSR for Quasar components.
 - Quasar components that are auto imported by Nuxt.
 - Quasar composables that are auto imported by Nuxt.
 - Quasar optional plugins, opt-in imported.